cellrank.estimators.GPCCA¶

 |

-Plot the top eigenvalues in real or complex plane. |
+Plot the top eigenvalues in a real or a complex plane. |

 |